amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/50_add_images/20_client_code.md

 ![run](/images/40-30-appsync-code-2.png)

 {{% notice tip %}}
 There might be a small delay between the moment the Landmark list is displayed and the moment the list is populated.
-This is because image loading is synchronous and calls are blocked while the images are downloaed.
+This is because image loading is synchronous and calls are blocked while the images are downloaded.
 One way to improve this would be to modify `UserData` class to return a pre-canned image while loading the landmark image, and replace images as they are being loaded.
 {{% /notice %}}

 Now that we have the basic building blocks of the app defined, let's explore the options offered to customize the authentication user interface and user experience.